rohitsinghlab/raygun/README.md

 **[Nov 3 - 3:00 pm] Updating the saved model on Zenodo to make it accessible to cpu-only systems.**

 **[May 20] Added Raygun version 0.2.**
-  1. Due to the high reconstruction accuracy of this new model (> 99% average sequence identity on all of mouse and human sequences in swissprot), finetuning is no longer needed while generating the sequences.
+  1. Due to the higher reconstruction accuracy of this new model (> 99% sequence recapitulation on all mouse and human sequences in SwissProt), we now recommend zero-shot usage of Raygun i.e., finetuning is unnecessary in most cases.
   2. Raygun now allows for batch sizes greater than 1.

 ## Introduction